ShrustiShenoy/TCGA-ESCA-Mutation-Analysis-Pipeline/README.md

 A mutation frequency scatter plot for quick stage-wise comparison.

 # Objectives
-Parse .maf files from local TCGA-ESCA sample directories.

-Extract and retain only coding mutations based on Variant_Classification.
+This script enables fast, stage-wise analysis of TCGA ESCA somatic mutation data by scanning locally downloaded .maf files.
+It is designed for exploratory analysis by:

+Randomly selecting 4 samples per stage

+Filtering for coding variants

-Visualize mutation frequency distribution across stages.
+Visualizing mutation frequency by AJCC pathological stage

-Export a structured .xlsx output for downstream analysis.
+Exporting structured Excel output for downstream integration

 # The pipeline: